kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 ![Facebook's balance sheet metrics summary overview 2020](/assets/images/facebook_key_balance_sheet_metrics_summary.png)

 <div class="cardlist" markdown="1">
 - **Facebook balance sheet increased by $26bn to $159bn in 2020.
-The main changes in assets were a $10.3bn increase in property and equipment, §7.1bn increase in Facebook "cash pile," and a $6.1bn increase in equity investments.**
+The main changes in assets were a $10.3bn increase in property and equipment, $7.1bn increase in Facebook "cash pile," and a $6.1bn increase in equity investments.**
 - **Increase of $10.3bn of Facebook's property and equipment** **was driven by** both **purchases of buildings** and **investment in networking equipment** that was **partially offset by depreciation**.
 Buildings included both data centers and also increase in office space.
-- **Facebook cash and cash equivalent ("cash pile") increased by $7.1bn to $62bn.** As is usual for technology companies, cash and cash equivalent has a high share of total assets.
-C**ash pile represented 39% of Facebook assets** at the end of 2020.
+- **Facebook's cash and cash equivalents ("cash pile") increased by $7.1bn to $62bn.** As is usual for technology companies, cash and cash equivalent have a high share of total assets. **Cash pile represented 39% of Facebook's assets** at the end of 2020.
 - **Facebook has $19 billion of Goodwill on its balance sheet, and most of it is a result of WhatsApp acquisition** in 2014 for $19bn.
 - The most unusual part of Facebook's balance sheet is its assets and liabilities side, where **81% of the balance sheet is equity**.
 Facebook does not have any long-term debt except its lease liabilities.
 </div>